antroguy/HomeLab/Guacamole with Nginx Reverse Proxy/README.md

 # Setting up your Guacamole Server
+_Disclaimer: Everything I do is through self research and should be taken "as is".
+I take no credit for the information in this writeup, as most of it was taken from other resources and modified to my own needs.
+Everything was tested and worked on my own test environment, modification may be needed for utilizing different hardware and software._

 The purpose of this guide is to provide instructional value on how to deploy a Guacamole server as a jump server for a home network.
 This guide will provide instruction on how to deploy a guacamole server and mysql server using docker instances, and how to set up https for the guac server using nginx as a reverse proxy.